israe-angel/israe-angel/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on building beautiful and responsive websites using **HTML, CSS, and JavaScript**.
+- 🔭 I’m currently working on building beautiful and responsive websites using **React and NextJS**.
 - 🌱 I’m currently learning **React**, **javaScript frameworks** and **frontend best practices** to become a professional web developer.
 - 👯 I’m looking to collaborate on **open-source frontend projects** or **web design initiatives**.
 - 🤔 I’m looking for help with **advanced JavaScript concepts and landing my first remote job**.